libp2p/docs/content/guides/getting-started/browser-to-browser.md

   },
   peerDiscovery: [
       bootstrap({
+        // replace with your relay multiaddr
-        list: ['/ip4/127.0.0.1/udp/9095/quic-v1/webtransport/certhash/...'],
+        list: ['/ip4/127.0.0.1/tcp/9001/ws/p2p/12D3KooWQtCgYCZ7JZQoe7Ao6KP5CDMnmEiURqMoarfBgJwbnCPQ'],
       }),
 +      pubsubPeerDiscovery({
 +        // Every 10 seconds publish our multiaddrs
 +        interval: 10_000,
-+        // The topic that the bootstrapper is also subscribed to
++        // The topic that the relay is also subscribed to
 +        topics: [PUBSUB_PEER_DISCOVERY],
 +      }),
   ],
   services: {
-+    pubsub: gossipsub({
++    pubsub: gossipsub(),
-+      allowPublishToZeroTopicPeers: true,
-+      ignoreDuplicatePublishError: true,
-+    }),
     identify: identify(),
   },
 })